bigcommerce/dev-docs/docs/api-docs/provider-apis/tax/overview.md

 The [Tax Provider API](https://developer.bigcommerce.com/api-reference/providers/tax-provider-api) works in conjunction with a BigCommerce app, so you will need to [build an app](https://developer.bigcommerce.com/api-docs/apps/guide/intro) that integrates the [Tax Provider API](https://developer.bigcommerce.com/api-reference/providers/tax-provider-api).

 Multi-tenant tax providers can choose to publish their BigCommerce app so that it's discoverable by anyone, or publish their app as unlisted so that it can only be installed via URL.
-Furthermore, tax solutions that have been built in-house or for specific merchants by digital agencies are also supported as private instances, and will only work on the stores specified.
+Furthermore, tax solutions that have been built in-house or for specific merchants by digital agencies are also supported as private instances, and will only work on the specified stores.

 ## Obtaining an app ID